Pet Insurance in Canada. What You Need To Know.

 What sort of conditions are covered?

 Vet bills can be unexpected and often expensive.
 Covering them is the main reason people take out pet insurance.
-Here are some examples of conditions that can be covered:
+Here are some examples of types of conditions that can be covered:

 - Hereditary, congenital, or breed-specific conditions.
 Some pet insurance policies will not cover these types of issues and certain breeds of pets can have a very high risk of experiencing some conditions (which is exactly when you want your pet insurance to help!).
 Unlike some other insurers, PHI Direct does not exclude these types of conditions from being covered under our policies.